Never stop learning!

 Further members of the Course Council:

-Giovanni Pernigotto, Stephanie Risse
+Prof. Giovanni Pernigotto, Prof. Stephanie Risse

 In the Lifelong Learning Guide you will find course syllabi, timetables, and additional information regarding subjects and exams.